Special feature: Easily understand air pollution

 Summary

-In this comprehensive article, we'll explain simply how air pollution works, and you can click to read the section that interests you:
+In this comprehensive article, we will simply explain to you how air pollution works, and you can click to read the section that interests you:

 1. The composition of the air